BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2.rst

 Now, let's take a look at an example use case.
 Imagine a web blogging platform in development.
-We want to add a rating to articles and allow users to affect that rating.
+We want to add articles rating and let the users influence them.

-We gathered with the end-users, platform experts, QA, and other stakeholders, and drew some ideas:
+We gathered with the end-users, platform experts, QA, and other stakeholders and drew some ideas:

 1. Every article has a rating.
 2. A user can change an article rating.
-3. To change the rating, a user either "upvotes" or "downvotes" the article.
+3. To change the article rating, a user either "upvotes" or "downvotes".
 4. Users can vote for the article only if their "karma" (i.e. user rating) value is high enough, greater than 5.
 5. A user can vote once per article.